RohitPenna/ISM_Final_Product/README.md

 - API Calls
   - Emotion Detection Model to get detected emotion
   - Large Language Model to get response to do something with the detected emotion

+# TODO

+- [ ] Flip the conversation history to show most recent messages first
+- [ ] Make the form input chat text clear on change.
+- [ ] figure out to continuously grab the video image to pipe into another emotion detection api